 The way we use the internet is changing, your customers are changing, so your marketing methods need to change too.
 Everything is becoming more immediate: consumers want information, products and answers at the click of a button.
 But at the same time, we want personal, tailored, and intimate experiences with brands.
-And that’s where conversational marketing comes in.
+And that’s where your conversational marketing, AKA, your chatbot marketing strategy comes in.

 Conversational marketing allows customers to engage with your brand and start a real-time conversation from their phone or laptop.
 Chatbots make your business available 24/7 and provide instant responses, just like a real conversation.
 So if you haven’t already implemented chatbots on your website, then it might be time for a change.
 Here’s how to use conversational marketing to the best of your abilities…

 Let prospects approach you first.
 Real-time messaging tools can sit on pages of your website and can be programmed to strike up a conversation with anyone who stays on your website for a certain time period.
 This ensures you’re approaching people who have shared interest and are more likely to purchase.